mattermost/mattermost-test-management/data/test-cases/cloud/delete-workspace/test-case-1.md

 1. Make sure its an cloud instance and logged in with System Admin user.
 2. Navigate to System Console > Billing & Account > Subscriptions.
 3. Verify that at the bottom of the screen we can see '<Workspace name >' and **Delete Workspace** button.
-   **Note:** Only an instance with monthly subscription plan will have delete button option. i.e Cloud Professional Or Cloud Enterprise
+   **Note:** Only an instance with monthly subscription plan will have delete button option. i.e Cloud Professional
 4. Verify if the instance is on Yearly subscription plan, we can see **Contact Us** button.

 **Scenario 1:**